markkolich/havalo-client/README.md

 Get the meta data associated with the object at the given `path`.

 Any HTTP headers sent with the object during a `PUT` are returned.
-Note that the API generated SHA-1 `ETag` that was computed on upload is also returned.
+Note that the API generated SHA-1 hash that was computed on upload is also returned in the `ETag` HTTP response header.

 ```java
 // Get the meta data for the object whose key is "foobar/baz/1.xml"